telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_postgresql_sink.md

 [Top](#top)

 ###<a name="section3.3"></a>Authentication and authorization
-Current implementation of `OrionPostgreSQLSink` relies on the database, username and password credentials created at the PostgreSQL endpoint.
+Current implementation of `NGSIPostgreSQLSink` relies on the database, username and password credentials created at the PostgreSQL endpoint.

 [Top](#top)